Orange-OpenSource/hurl-dev/sites/hurl.dev/_posts/2022-02-11-announcing-hurl-1.6.0.md

 Under the hood, we've improved our code and Hurl should be quicker than ever.
 There are other changes and bug fixes in the Hurl 1.6.0 release: check out [the release note!]

+If you like Hurl, don't hesitate [to give us a star]!

 And, finally, a big thanks to all our contributors!

 [Hurl]: https://hurl.dev